marsupialtail/eurosys-repro/README.md

 ## Dataset

 LogHub data: https://zenodo.org/records/8196385.
-Spark, Hdfs, Windows, Hadoop and Thunderbird are used.
+Hdfs, Windows, Hadoop and Thunderbird are used.
 Unzip the logs into text files under their own directories.

 ## OpenSearch